afaq005/Multi_Drone_Accident_Management/README.md

 <details>
 <summary><b>📝 Description Agent</b> — <code>description_agent/</code></summary>

-Fine-tunes `Salesforce/blip2-opt-2.7b` with the vision encoder **and Q-Former frozen** (paper: "holding its visual encoder frozen to preserve pre-trained feature representations"), matching the loss decomposition of Eq.
-18-20. `fusion.py` implements the confidence-weighted multi-view fusion of Eq.
-23 — when several drones observe the same incident, their captions are merged into a single report, anchored on the highest-confidence view with salient details from secondary views appended.
+Fine-tunes `Salesforce/blip2-opt-2.7b` for incident-description generation.
+During task-specific fine-tuning, the vision encoder and Q-Former are frozen, while the language projection and OPT language-generation model remain trainable under the conditional-generation cross-entropy objective. `fusion.py` implements confidence-prioritized multi-view fusion: the highest-confidence view provides the primary caption, and non-duplicated salient details from secondary views are appended to form a consolidated report.
 </details>

 <details>
 <summary><b>📡 Dispatch Agent</b> — <code>dispatch_agent/</code></summary>

 Computes the severity score of Eq.
-24 (`sigmoid(α·conf_YOLO + β·log p_BLIP2)`), routes each alert to the nearest rescue center via Eq.
-25 (haversine distance over `RESCUE_CENTERS` in `model/config.py`), synthesizes audio with Piper TTS, and publishes the JSON payload over MQTT.
+24 (`sigmoid(α·conf_YOLO + β·log p_BLIP2)`), routes each alert to the nearest rescue center, synthesizes audio with Piper TTS, and publishes the JSON payload over MQTT.
+GPS coordinates use Haversine distance, whereas local Cartesian coordinates such as Gazebo world coordinates use Euclidean distance.
+The default `RESCUE_CENTERS` entries are GPS examples; local simulation experiments should provide rescue-center coordinates defined in the user's own world.
 </details>

 ---